A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

 The resulting gradient is given by

 Unfortunately, this is an ideal which can not be achieved: calculating the value for each state visited exactly is impossible in most problems of interest.
-Instead, we introduce a second function approximation for the value function, $V_\psi(X_t,t)$, with weights $\psi\in\mathbb{R}^{d_V}$.
+Instead, we introduce a second function approximation for the value function, $V_\psi(x_t,t)$, with weights $\psi\in\mathbb{R}^{d_V}$.
 The exact error in each of the values provided by this function approximation is then given by

 Even supposing we had an accurate result for the true value, we could not optimize these state-dependent loss functions one by one, as the resulting approximation would simply be overfitted on the last state optimized: instead, we must consider the states in unison.
 However, we need not consider them with uniform weighting, and indeed each state will not be equally relevant to a given sampling dynamics and the rare event problem it is being optimized for.
-We thus prioritize states by sampling with respect to a chosen probability distribution.

-In the unrealistic case where the function approximation can perfectly represent the true values, any probabilistic average over the state loss functions of equation \eref{state_value_loss} will have the same global minima, as each term in the sum will be zero independently.
-More realistically, the minima of the loss function will depend heavily on the prioritization given to different states.
-While we could in principle choose any distribution, the obvious choice for our aim is given by our current sampling dynamics: not only are we likely already using this to approximate the dynamical gradient, but as the dynamics becomes more accurate, it will provide the appropriate weighting to the states whose values are most important to estimate accurately.
+The obvious choice for our aim is given by our current sampling dynamics: not only are we likely already using this to approximate the dynamical gradient, it will also prioritize the states which are most likely to occur in the current dynamics, and thus the most important to get accurate values for.
 We thus sample states according to this dynamics, defining the loss function averaged over trajectories as

 where the last time is neglected as the value is zero by definition.

 Calculating the gradient of this loss, we have